SCP-CN-Tech/Fiona/README.md

 | SCP_CHECK_TYPE | Optional | <code>String</code> | <code>exists</code> | Method for checking for user information on ScpperDB if <code>DIS_VERIFY_TYPE</code> is <code>wikidotname</code>.
 Possible values: <code>exists</code> to check if any user of the provided username exists or <code>member</code> to check if any user of the provided username is a member of provided site. |
 | SCP_SITE | Optional | <code>String</code> | <code>cn</code> | The site for checking site activity for verification, should be site initial (branch tag). |

-All config parameters can be provided in the form of environment variables by adding "BHL_" in front of the parameter name, e.g. "<code>BHL_CMD_PREFIX</code>".
+All config parameters can be provided in the form of environment variables by adding "FIO_" in front of the parameter name, e.g. "<code>FIO_CMD_PREFIX</code>".